- Winner of the German Book Prize 2021

 - Preis der Literaturhäuser 2019

 - Translator of works by Joan Didion, Lucia Berlin and Virginia Woolf

 - Antje Rávik Strubel on Germany's postion towards Ukraine (german): Interview Tagesspiegel 07.05.2022

 - VIDEO: Zaia Alexander reads for Translators aloud

 Do we have the right to remain silent?

-Adina was the last teenager to grew up in her village in the Czech Giant Mountains, and already as a child, longed to get away.
-While attending a language course in Berlin, she meets a photographer called Rickie, who gets her an internship in an up-and-coming arts and leisure centre in the Uckermark.
-Rendered invisible by a sexual assault which no one takes seriously, Adina gets stranded in Helsinki after wandering around aimlessly.
-In the hotel in which she is working illegally, she meets the Estonian Professor Leonides, a Member of the European Parliament, who falls in love with her.
-While he campaigns for human rights, Adina searches for a way out of her inner exile.
+Adina grew up as the last teenager in her village in the Czech Giant Mountains.
+While attending a language course in Berlin, she meets a photographer named Rickie, who gets her an internship in an arts center in the Uckermark.
+After being raped by a West German cultural politician, she sets out on an odyssey that takes her across half of Europe.
+In the end, Adina is stranded in Helsinki where Leonides, an Estonian politician and member of the European parliament, becomes her emotional anchor.
+While he campaigns for human rights, Adina seeks a way out of her inner exile.

 'A little work of wonder in contemporary prose literature (...) masterly.'
 Fritz J. Raddatz, Die Welt